1867

 collapsible B by boats 4 and 12.

-is the last survivor to come on board.
-The Californian arrives at
+the last survivor to come on board.
+The Californian arrives at side of

-side of the Carpathia, and then steams through disaster area to
+the Carpathia, and then steams through disaster area to undertake final

-705 survivors.
+survivors.
 An estimated 1,522 souls have been lost.
-Ismay wires
+Ismay wires White

-White Star New York offices: "Deeply regret advise you Titanic sank
+Star New York offices: "Deeply regret advise you Titanic sank this

-this morning after collision with iceberg, resulting in serious loss
+morning after collision with iceberg, resulting in serious loss of life.

 April 17: Hired by White Star, the Mackay-Bennett leaves Halifax to